RajasBharambe/Score_Prediction/README.md

-# Score Prediction

-Given the Study hours of a student Predicted the Percentage Score he get
+# Score Predicti the Study hours of a student Predicted the Percentage Score he get